joelouthan/Theologicus/src/confession-1689/1689-01-9-the-interpretation-of-holy-scripture.md

 Two, the person insistent on always being right / never being wrong, will double down and die on this hill.
 "Yep!
 That is what that means."
 Well, that would be silly because we know for a fact that unbelievers sit under the continuous wrath of Christ for all of eternity.
 For:

->John 3:36 (CSB) The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.
+>John 3:36 The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.

 And

->Matthew 8:11-12 (CSB) I tell you that many will come from east and west to share the banquet with Abraham, Isaac, and Jacob in the kingdom of heaven.
+>Matthew 8:11-12 I tell you that many will come from east and west to share the banquet with Abraham, Isaac, and Jacob in the kingdom of heaven.
 But the sons of the kingdom will be thrown into the outer darkness where there will be weeping and gnashing of teeth.”

 You don't think Christ talked about hell?
 There are five more passages like that in the gospel of Matthew.